grownjs/grown/README.md

 ### Interactive mode (reload)

-To reload all your code without restarting the whole process call `.reload` on the REPL.
+Reload all your code without restarting the whole process call `.reload` on the REPL.

-This action will also stop and teardown on any hooked events.
+&mdash; Closing the farm will also stop and teardown any hooked events:

 ```js
 $.on('close', () => {